OISF/suricata/doc/userguide/security.rst

 Create User
 ~~~~~~~~~~~

-Before running as a non-root user you have to choose, and possibly
+Before running as a non-root user, you need to choose and possibly
 create the user and group that will Suricata will run as.
 Typically
 this user would be a sytem user with the name ``suricata``.
 Such a
 user can be created with the following command::